kubewharf/godel-scheduler/docs/functionality/job-level-affinity/job-level-affinity-overview.md

 With the introduction of the Job Level Affinity feature, the Godel Scheduler now effectively supports complex, multi-layer network topologies.
 This enhancement allows users to precisely specify affinity requirements for PodGroups.
-Pods within a PodGroup are mandated to be scheduled within the same larger network segment, known as a BigPod, based on required affinity.
+Pods within a PodGroup are mandated to be scheduled within the same larger network segment, which we refer to as Topo1, based on required affinity.
-Additionally, to further optimize network efficiency and resource utilization, Pods are preferentially scheduled within smaller, more localized network segments within a BigPod, known as MiniPods, based on preferred podgroup affinity.
+Additionally, to further optimize network efficiency and resource utilization, Pods are preferentially scheduled within smaller, more localized network segments within Topo1, referred to as Topo2, based on preferred podgroup affinity.
-In scenarios where a single MiniPod cannot accommodate an entire PodGroup, the scheduler intelligently distributes the PodGroup to nearby MiniPods within the same BigPod, thus minimizing inefficient network crossings.
+In scenarios where a single Topo2 cannot accommodate an entire PodGroup, the scheduler intelligently distributes the PodGroup to nearby Topo2s within the same Topo1, thus minimizing inefficient network crossings.
 The following diagram provides a visual representation of this hierarchical network topology, illustrating how layers are structured:
 ![Network Topology Diagram](network_topology_diagram.png)